-Change the thread color willy-nilly.
+- Note: change the thread color willy-nilly.
 Be brave and bold with color.
-I have also used metallic thread, twisted silk and all kindsof fibers.
+On recent fabric journals, I have used metallic thread, twisted silk, and all kinds of fibers.

-Quilt the pillows using the embroidery thread.
+Hand-quilt the pillows using the embroidery thread.
 I generally follow the printed design on the fabrics.
 Thread your needle but don't double the thread this time.
 Knot the end and start on the wrong side.
 Push the needle through at a chosen spot.
 Make a small stitch by pushing the needle back through from the front.
-Keep your stitches about a quarter inch apart.
+Keep your stitches about a quarter-inch apart.

 Continue to follow the design on the fabric until the pillow is quilted to your liking.